open-ephys/gui-docs/source/User-Manual/Plugins/NIDAQmx.rst

 PXIe-6341
 ----------
 The PXIe-6341 performs almost as well as the 6133, however, there is cross-talk across unused channels when applying the same test signal as above.
-That is, if a signal is physically connected to only the first analog input channel, a ‘ghost’ of the signal will appear across all of the open analog input channels as shown below:
+That is, if a signal is physically connected to only the first analog input channel, a 'ghost' of the signal will appear across all of the open analog input channels as shown below:

 .. image:: ../../_static/images/plugins/nidaqmx/6341_SyncedPulse.png
   :alt: NI-DAQmx plugin PXIE-6341 syned input signal